 DAW stands for Digital Audio Workstation, and it’s a music production software where you can record, edit, arrange, and mix your ideas or music parts.
 A DAW is for a music producer what a canvas is for a painter.
 Owing an empty canvas and the right tools doesn’t make you a painter, and the same applies to your audio workstation.
 A combination of skills, knowledge, practice, talent, and of course the right equipment will get you there.
 A DAW is not just a sound mixing software for audio and music production, but it has unlimited possibilities to explore and experiment.

 Capabilities of a music production software

 In electronic music production, there is nothing you cannot do with a DAW.
-Recording studios include high tech equipment such as powerful PC’s, softwares, MIDI’s, synthesizers, drum machines, audio interfaces, and many more studio tools.
-However, dozens of music hits were produced in just a PC, with a music composition software and a few plugins.
+Recording studios include high-tech equipment such as powerful PC’s, softwares, MIDI’s, synthesizers, drum machines, audio interfaces, and many more studio tools.
+However, dozens of music hits were produced on a PC, with music composition software and a few plugins.
 Even free plugins.
 Check out some of the best free VST plugins for music production, mixing, and mastering.

 If you are looking for a software to make music without instruments or software to slow down music, or to record vocals, then all the DAW’s we will meet below, will get the job done.

 - Edit your recording or any other piece of track